berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 ---
 # "Windows 10 is the last version of Windows...", ohh sure...

-You might recall Satya Nadella, CEO and chairman of Microsoft, saying "Windows 10 is the last version of Windows".
+You might recall ~~Satya Nadella, CEO and chairman at Microsoft,~~ Jerry Nixon, developer evangelist at Microsoft, saying "Windows 10 is the last version of Windows".
 He didn't mention that it will be the final version of Windows that Microsoft will produce.

 The next generation of Windows is about to be revealed at the [#MicrosoftEvent](https://www.microsoft.com/en-us/windows/event) on the 24th of June 2021 at 11:00  Eastern Time.
 Click [here](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWFdr0) for the reminder.